tmwagency/node-twitter-wall/README.md

 - Access token
 - Access token secret

+###Adding keys to a private config file (for local and development)

+When working locally, it‘s a pain to have to declare environment variables each time you run your node application.
+Instead, you can store them in a private config file, and access them that way.

+Note that you should only do this in development – when running on a production server, it‘s a better idea to declare your environment variables through the command line ([see this article](http://himanshu.gilani.info/blog/2012/09/26/bootstraping-a-node-dot-js-app-for-dev-slash-prod-environment/)).

+You can then add these to the application in a couple of ways.

-An example private config is located at `config/exampleconfig-twitter.js`.
-Open this file in your text editor of choice and look for the following block of code
+An example private config file is located at `config/_privconfg.js`.
+Remove the underscore from the beginning of the file name and then open the file in your text editor of choice.

+Once opened, look for the following:

 	local : {
 		consumer_key: 'INSERT_CONSUMER_KEY_HERE',